VoidzEV/Blooket_cheats/README.md

 # Blooket_cheats
+These hacks are not working as of September 8th, 2023

 Blooket cheats not made by me.
 It was Made by Minesraft2.
 Go check him out.

 Click on the file (the only other file.

 It should say that the file is too big.
 View it raw.